Hotmoka/hotmoka/README.md

 {"algorithm":"ed25519"}
 ```

-> We have suggested to run the `Moka init-tendermint` command inside the `hotmoka` directory,
+> We have suggested to run the `moka init-tendermint` command inside the `hotmoka` directory,
 > since that command looks for the configuration of the Tendermint node to start and for
 > the `io-takamaka-code` jar to install in the node.
 By default, it looks for them in
 > `io-hotmoka-tools/tendermint_configs/v1n0/node0` and
 > in `modules/explicit/io-takamaka-code-1.0.0.jar`, respectively.
 > You can override such defaults with command-line switches of
-> the `Moka init-tendermint` command, hence allowing its execution from
+> the `moka init-tendermint` command, hence allowing its execution from
 > every directory and allowing you to change the configuration of the
 > underlying Tendermint node.